The 108 defilements of our minds

 The 108 Defilements Of Mind

-These pollutions or states of mind can cause us no end of suffering, however each is subject to impermanence, a forever changing state.
-This is the first law or, one of The Three Facts Of Our Life’s Existence.
-With realisation of impermanence we begin to see the suffering caused by attaching to these impermanent objects, material or not.
-This natuarally leads us to a realisation of the Non self or egoless and spiritual enlightenment.
+These pollutions or states of mind can and will cause us no end of suffering.
+What we must realise is each of these 108 defilements of mind is subject to something called impermanence, a forever changing state.
+This is known as one of The Three Facts Of Our Life’s in Buddhism.
+With the deep understanding or realisation that impermanence, everything in a forever changing state, is a fact of life, we can begin to see how suffering is only ever caused by our attachment to these impermanent objects.
+This

 How we all experience the world around us